-Extra-curricular activities flourish and we believe a great deal of learning takes place beyond the classroom.
+Extra-curricular activities are important and we believe a great deal of learning takes place beyond the classroom.
 All of our teachers engage in out-of-hours learning for our pupils and, throughout the year, we run a wide variety of after school activities.
 These change according to the interests and enthusiasms of children and staff.
-Examples of these are: allotment, art, athletics, choir, cookery, cross-country, drama, fencing, football, junk modelling, Lego and multi-sports.
+Examples of these are: allotment, art, athletics, choir, cookery, cross-country, drama, football, Lego, multi-sports, walking, rugby and cricket.

 There is an outdoor activity residential visit planned for Year 6 every year.
-We use PGL as our provider this year, with the children attending their centre at Barton Hall in Torquay.
+We use PGL as our provider this year, with the children attending their Little Canada.

-Special Educational Needs
+Special Educational Needs & Disability

-We ensure that all children receive a broad and balanced education and that pupils with Special Educational Needs (SEN) have access to the Early Years Foundation Stage and National Curriculum, adapted to suit their needs.
+We ensure that all children receive a broad and balanced education and that pupils with Special Educational Needs and Disabilities (SEND) have access to the Early Years Foundation Stage and National Curriculum, adapted to suit their needs.

-Special needs are identified in a number of different ways, including the use of Early Years Foundation Stage data, Statutory Assessment Test results and professional judgement, in conjunction with the specific criteria laid down in the SEN Code of Practice.
+Special needs are identified in a number of different ways, including the use of Early Years Foundation Stage data, Statutory Assessment Test results and professional judgement, in conjunction with the specific criteria laid down in the SEND Code of Practice.
 It is sometimes the case that a child might experience difficulties in one or more areas of the curriculum during their school life.
-If this happens the child will be put onto the SEN Register.
-Each child identified with SEN will have their own Single Support Plan to help them overcome their difficulties in a structured way.
+If this happens the child will be put onto the SEND Register.
+Each child identified with SEND will have their own Single Support Plan to help them overcome their difficulties in a structured way.
 In some instances, the school will apply for extra funding through an Education Health Care Plan.